Behavior tree: Code generation and execution

 The behavior tree representation of the integrated behavior of the system offers several important advantages as an executable model.
 It clearly separates the tasks of component integration from the task of individual component implementation.
 The integrated system behavior resulting from requirement integration can serve as a foundation for design decisions.
 The result is a design behavior tree (DBT): an executable multi-thread component integration specification that has been built out of the original requirements.

 Behavior tree models are executed in a virtual machine called the behavior run-time environment (BRE).
 The BRE links together components using middleware, allowing components to be independent programs written in one of several languages that can be executed in a distributed environment.
 The BRE also contains an expression parser that automatically performs simple operations to minimize the amount of code required to be manually implemented in the component.

-The implementation of components is supported by views that are automatically able to be extracted from the DBT.
-These views provide the component behavior trees (CRTs) of individual components, along with their interfaces.
-This information, together with the information in the integrated composition tree (ICT) captured about each component, provides the information needed to implement each component.

-Several BREs can be linked together to form complex systems using a system-of-systems construct and the Behavior Engineering Component Integration Environment (BECIE).
-BECIE is also used to monitor and control the behavior tree models being executed within a BRE, similar to supervisory control and data acquisition (SCADA) systems used in industrial process control.

 Executable behavior trees have been developed for case studies including automated train protection, mobile robots with a dynamic object following, an ambulatory infusion pump, and traffic light management systems.
 A version of the BRE suited for embedded systems (eBRE) is also available, with reduced functionality tailored for small-footprint microcontrollers.